spectre-app/www/content/policy/privacy.md

 ### <i class="fa-duotone fa-id-badge fa-fw"></i> Identifiers

-*These identifiers are available only to you, or via Diagnostics if enabled.*
+> *Identifiers are fully anonymized and available only to you, or via Diagnostics if enabled by you.*

+The purpose of identifiers is to help diagnose information at your request.
+They can only be correlated if you choose to self-identify yourself to our support staff using your own identifiers.

-Spectre is determined to limit its own ability to correlate information with specific individual users.
+Spectre is determined to limit its own ability to correlate information with individuals.
 We do this by cryptographically severing the link between you and your identifiers.
 As a result, it is impossible to use the identifiers for tracking or tracing.

-The purpose of identifiers is to help diagnose information at your request.
-Since identifiers have been severed from your user information, they can only be used if you self-identify yourself to our support staff with your identifiers.

 #### User Identifier